JiscSD/rdss-archivematica-channel-adapter/README.md

 ## Installation

-Download the binary from the [Releases](https://github.com/JiscRDSS/rdss-archivematica-channel-adapter/releases) page.
+This application is distributed as a single static binary file that you can download from the [Releases](https://github.com/JiscRDSS/rdss-archivematica-channel-adapter/releases) page.
 You can use a process manager such [systemd](https://www.linode.com/docs/quick-answers/linux/start-service-at-boot/) to run it.

 The following example runs the application using the Docker image.